Creating a Custom Tab Application

 3. Before testing, make sure to comment out the first line of code: @*@model Ingeniux.CMS.Applications.PageContext*@

-To verify that the tab application functions as expected, see Testing Custom Tab.
+Next Steps: To verify that the tab application functions as expected, run a test in the CMS.
+See Testing Custom Tab for details about running tests.

 This section includes: